 Content and structure

-1 ǀ Semester 1-4: Instruction in the fundamentals of business administration and languages
+1 ǀ Semester 1-4: Instruction in the fundamentals of business administration and logistics

-2 ǀ Semester 5: Practical semester abroad (optional)
+2 ǀ Semester 5: Practical semester abroad (whenever possible - ILM dual)

 3 | Semester 6/7: Specialization and bachelor thesis (semester abroad possible)

 In addition to the mandatory internship abroad, students have the opportunity to study one or two semesters at one of the many partner universities available to them in more than 40 different countries.
-In case of good academic planning, the credits earned there are recognized in the IBA degree program, whereby any extension to the duration of studies is ruled out.
-Because of the academic planning depicted here, the IBA program lets you integrate two semesters abroad within the standard seven semester enrollment period.
-IBA graduates thereby experience an ideal career preparation with hands-on specialized and language training.
+In case of good academic planning, the credits earned there are recognized in the International Logistics Management (ILM) degree program, whereby any extension to the duration of studies is ruled out.
+Because of the academic planning depicted here, the ILM program lets you integrate two semesters abroad within the standard seven semester enrollment period.
+ILM graduates thereby experience an ideal career preparation with hands-on specialized and language training.